How IoMT is Revolutionizing Healthcare: Benefits and Challenges

 Reduced Costs in Healthcare

 It is a well-known fact that healthcare is costly, and the medical bill goes through the roof with every hospital visit patients need to make.
 However, with the Internet of Medical Things revolutionising healthcare, patient visits to the hospital can be effectively reduced.
-Data shows that about 64% of patients have at least one IoMT device that they use at home.
-Therefore, patient awareness about the constant need for medical checkups has been converted to overall better health and well-being.
+Research shows that 64% of patients already use at least one IoMT device at home, helping reduce consultation costs and improving long-term wellness.
 Since the healthcare industry deploys microtasking tools to effectively streamline workflows, patient data can be meaningfully utilised through an enhanced resource management system.
 As a result, early detection of illnesses has become the norm, and the risk of health complications is significantly reduced.

 Enhanced Efficiency of Medical Processes